DCS-training/Digital-Method-of-the-Month/DMM Docs/NetworkAnalysis.md

 ## Where to start

 The first important step is to ponder how network analysis may be an apt method for addressing particular research interests.
-If the focus is around nuanced and textured accounts that cannot be easily reduced to nodes and connections, it may be better to avoid this method.
+If the focus is on nuanced and textured accounts that cannot be easily reduced to nodes and connections, it may be better to avoid this method.
 Network analysis is similar to questionnaire research in the sense that it requires formalising and operationalising concepts into indicators which can be turned into very concrete variables.
 In questionnaire research, the variables operationalise concepts and indicators as concrete questions and associated answers.
 In network analysis, the research concepts and the indicators are operationalised as entity variables (nodes) and the connections between them (edges).

 Interactive frameworks for network analysis and visualisation such as Gephi enable intuitive exploration of the relations we call networks.
 The highly interactive quality of Gephi makes it perfect for uncovering hidden and complex patterns and structures that emerge from the data.